Boeing Reveals Concept For Hypersonic Plane That Could Get You From New York To London In Two Hours

 In fact, the aviation industry has actually gone backwards when it comes to the speed of passenger aircraft.
 For almost three decades, the Concorde shuttled passengers across the Atlantic at Mach 2.04, or 1,354 miles per hour.
 However, the exorbitant price of even the cheapest Concorde ticket — $7,995 in 1997, nearly 30 times the price of a comparable seat on a more traditional aircraft — made a flight on the plane out of reach for most passengers.
 Declining passenger numbers and outdated technology doomed the aircraft, to say nothing of the 2003 crash of Air France Flight 4590, which killed all of the passengers and crew aboard the aircraft.

-As for the new Boeing hypersonic craft: don’t get out your credit card just yet.
+As for the new Boeing hypersonic craft, don’t get out your credit card just yet.
 The concept, if it gets off the ground at all (so to speak), isn’t expected to become reality for 20 or 30 years.

 Meanwhile, Boeing isn’t the only manufacturer trying to get back into the ultra-high-speed passenger aircraft game.
 As CNN reports, Lockheed Martin and Aerion Corporation are also both working on hypersonic aircraft.
 Similarly, Elon Musk’s SpaceX corporation hopes to put passengers into sub-orbital flight at speeds that would get them from New York to Shanghai in just half an hour.